Welcome!

 Book Publishers and Agents

-Many of the vanity press, print on demand, and e-book publishers are flaky an just out to make money off your set-up fees, but here are a few with transparent terms and reasonable costs.
-I’ve only used the first two, however, so do your homework and read all the fine print.
+Many of the vanity press, print on demand, and e-book publishers are flaky and just out to make money off your set-up fees, but here are a few with transparent terms and reasonable costs.
+I’ve only used the first three, however, so do your homework and read all the fine print.

 - Booklocker.com